Uncover GAMUNEX-C efficacy and dosing for ITP treatment

 - 74% of patients treated with GAMUNEX-C maintained the increase in platelet response for at least a week (≥50 x 109/L)

 GAMUNEX-C is contraindicated in patients who have had an anaphylactic or severe systemic reaction to the administration of human immune globulin.
 It is contraindicated in IgA-deficient patients with antibodies against IgA and history of hypersensitivity.

 ADVERSE REACTIONS IN ITP TRIAL

-The most common adverse reactions observed in the ITP study with GAMUNEX-C were headache, ecchymosis, vomiting, fever, nausea, rash, abdominal pain, back pain, and dyspepsia.
+The most common adverse reactions observed in the ITP study with GAMUNEX-C were headache, vomiting, fever, nausea, back pain, and rash.